massimocaprinali/cloud-foundry-public/ts_runtimes.md

 	 ```
      {: codeblock}

-	 For more information about how to configure the `requirements.txt` file, see [Requirements files](https://pip.pypa.io/en/stable/user_guide/?highlight=requirements.txt#requirements-files).
+	 For more information about how to configure the `requirements.txt` file, see [Requirements files](https://pip.pypa.io/en/stable/user_guide/?highlight=requirements.txt#requirements-files){: external}.

  2. Add a `Procfile` file to the root directory of your Python app.
  The `Procfile` file must contain the start command for your Python app.
 In the following command, *yourappname* is the name of your Python app, and *PORT* is the port number that your Python app must use to receive requests from users of the app. *$PORT* is optional.
 If you don't specify PORT in the start command, the port number under the `VCAP_APP_PORT` environment variable that is inside the app is used.